xy2401/local-youtube-vtt/note.md

 - The big elephant in the room
 - Not all languages created equal
 - Let's take a peek at Ruby
+- What attracted me to Java 8
+- ELegance is useful
+- Performance is critical
+- What gives?
+Lessons from FP:
+- Let 's turn to a truly functional language—Haskell
+- How's that possible?
+- Benefits of pure functions
+  - Idempotent
+  - Referentially transparent
+  - Memoizable
+  - Easier to test
+  - Easier to parallelize
+  - can be lazy
+- Languages and defaults
+- A look at Scala
+an important decision for java
+- What 's special about Java 8?
+- Laziness is the ultimate sophistication

 从过去:
 - 过去的主流